 Steering Gear Adjustments

 The second adjustment is the sector lash adjustment.
 Always use the manufacturer's recommended procedures and specifications.
-This adjustment removes any worm shaft axial end play while providing the least amount of resistance to the shaft's movement.
+This adjustment removes any worm shaft axial end play while providing the least resistance to the shaft's movement.
 This adjustment is measured using an inch-pound torque wrench.

 The sector shaft lash adjustment is made after the worm shaft bearing preload adjustment.
 Turn the adjustment screw in and out of the gearbox's top plate.
 Look down over the fender at the top of the steering gear to find the plate.
 The manufacturer's procedure will typically center the stub shaft before adjusting the sector shaft.